 A non-resident company with a UK permanent establishment can claim treaty relief on the same basis as is available to a UK company.
 However, the total relief is not to exceed what would have been available if the permanent establishment had been an entity resident in the UK.
 See the Permanent establishment guidance note.

 The UK also unilaterally allows foreign tax paid as a credit against the UK tax liability on the same income.

-This is useful where either there is no tax treaty with the jurisdiction of payment, or where the tax treaty does not cover the particular type of tax (such as local taxes).
+This is useful where either there is no tax treaty with the jurisdiction of payment, or where the tax treaty does not cover the part

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.